JoseTomasTocino/freegemas/README.md

 ## Installation on Playstation Vita

-For installing on the Vita, the [DolceSDK](https://github.com/DolceSDK/doc) should be installed.
+For building for the Vita, the [Vita SDK](https://vitasdk.org) should be installed.

 After that, clone the repo: